8th Vermont Infantry Regiment: Battle of Cedar Creek

 Despite the heavy fighting and the loss of three color bearers, the 8th Vermont Infantry did not give up their flag and withdrew in good order.
 Falling back slowly, they rejoin the rest of the XIX Corps around Belle Grove plantation.
 The 8th Vermont continued to fight all day, ultimately helping to turn the dawn route at Cedar Creek into a major Union victory.

 In 1883, a monument of Vermont marble was placed at the site where the 8th Vermont made their stand.
 The monument was paid for by Herbert E. Hill, a Vermont businessman who wanted to honor his state's Civil War heroes.
 The monument is located in its original place on the battlefield about 150 yards east of the Valley Pike, now U.S. Route 11 between Middletown and Strasburg, Virginia.
 The monument was well maintained under recent private ownership.
 In 2012, the property was acquired by Cedar Creek and Belle Grove National Historical Park, which provides visitor access, though currently only through ranger-led programs.

 On October 19, 2014 a Vermont Roadside Historic Site Marker commemorating the Vermont soldiers who took part in the battle, including the 8th Vermont Regiment, was unveiled on US Route 11 in Middletown.
 The marker was put up on the edge of the Cedar Creek Battlefield and is the only Vermont Roadside Historic Site Marker outside the State of Vermont.

+Cedar Creek was the last active engagement in which the 8th Vermont Infantry Regiment participated.